 So you’ll find your innocent dupes around these crystals, just standing.
 Occasionally waving.
 Sometimes cowering and screaming.
 The plan is simple, Avil runs up, holds the ‘activate crystal’ button long enough, and poof – all the folks around the crystal are saved.
 Hooray!
 They are moved off the board, Avil gains some ‘rune energy’ for the act of saving them, and they are no longer a liability to the complete destruction of the city.

 But they find these crystals so attractive that, that outside of waving and cowering they won’t budge.
 Not an inch.
 If a jackal has descended and is in the act of slaughtering a citizen around the crystal, their crystal buddies can be found standing there, likely the blood spray of their friends and neighbours splashing on their faces, as the Jackals rip them apart not inches away.
-I don’t mean to sound like a ‘Rune Powered Sentinel Elitist’ but it didn’t take long for me to seriously consider if I’d be doing the kingdom a favour if I just… let the jackals have their lunch.
+I don’t mean to sound like a ‘Rune Powered Sentinel Elitist,’ but it didn’t take long for me to seriously consider if I’d be doing the kingdom favour if I just… let the jackals have their lunch.
 Zero survival skills.
 Run, flee, cower at another crystal.
 Or maybe your partner could have just told the citizens to get the hell out of dodge before the Ravenii attacked when she was laying down the escape stones.
-The citizens sure put a huge amount of faith in them, so… not sure why they wouldn’t just trust her word that maybe an evacuation would be better.
+The citizens sure put a considerable amount of faith in them, so… not sure why they wouldn’t just trust her word that may be an evacuation would be better.

 If you haven’t noticed.
 The entire crystal-rescue-the-civilian mechanic bothered me greatly.
 Look, I don’t need a pile of realism when dealing video-games.
 Particularly ones where I am some bad ass chosen one (who just kind of accepted his life of a slave for so long) killing giants.
 But I need to care about the people I am saving.
 I’ve met worms struggling on the sidewalk I had greater empathy for than the civilians in this game.

 Rune energy is important.
 Saving civilians is one of the best ways to get that before engaging a giant Ravenii head on.
 If you don’t have enough energy, you can’t actually kill the giants.
-So clearly the game needed ways for you to generate it.
+So apparently the game needed ways for you to generate it.
 Breaking armour off the giants, killing jackals, and saving civilians are excellent ways of doing it.
 But a small way that would have been a simple aesthetic change would be to simply have the crystals be there to magically reinforce the town.
-Instead of dumb villagers standing out there putting up zero defence waiting for Avil to come along and wave his hands at the crystal, why not have some structures be invincible while the crystal is intact.
+Instead of dumb villagers standing out there putting up zero defences waiting for Avil to come along and wave his hands at the crystal, why not have some structures be invincible while the gem is intact.

 Instead of the jackals killing people, they just attack the crystals directly.
 Crystals go inert after the civilians that were around them are killed anyway, so there is an inherent system of hit points already there.
 In my version of the game, the crystals get destroyed, the buildings are vulnerable.
 Now panic hits.
 People flee their buildings in mass, it is too late for them, they are merely dramatic window dressing for your failure.
-Flying jackals take off with victims, land based ones start herding them towards the giant Ravenii, who in turn eat them!
+Flying jackals take off with victims, land-based ones start herding them towards the giant Ravenii, who in turn eat them!
 Graphicly!
 And of course they get a perk for this, maybe broken armour regenerates for… reasons.
 Anyway, that is how I would have rolled with it, I would have felt more responsible for the people and cared more.
 And honestly, it would have felt a bit more immersive.
 And it would have turned this from a problematic game to a great game, easily.

 Sometimes the armour is nothing more than some rickety wood.
 Sometimes it is heavy gold plates with several locks that need to be broken open.
 Maybe magical runes are infused on them, creating a thorny barrier.
-When you dive into it, running around while this massive creature trashes buildings and tries to stomp you good, combined with the slow motion attacks when you are trying to aim your rune weapon, it can make for some great moments.
+When you dive into it, running around while this massive creature trashes buildings and tries to stomp you good, combined with the slow-motion attacks when you are trying to aim your rune weapon, it can make for some great moments.
 Toss in your whip and natural leaping and crawling abilities, taking down the giants is challenging, satisfying and leaves you wanting to do it more.

-As mentioned, in order to kill a Ravenii giant, you need to have a full ‘Rune charge’ and sometimes when all the civilians are gone, and there are few jackals around to murder, you are stuck there sadistically hacking limbs off a giant, keeping him incapacitated while you build up energy.
+As mentioned, to kill a Ravenii giant, you need to have a full ‘Rune charge’ and sometimes when all the civilians are gone, and there are few jackals around to murder, you are stuck there sadistically hacking limbs off a giant, keeping him incapacitated while you build up energy.
 It doesn’t happen often, but it can be a bit of an adrenaline killer.
-Add in the fact that sometimes the camera angle does really strange things that can make it hard to reorient yourself.
+Add in the fact that sometimes the camera angle does bizarre things that can make it hard to reorient yourself.
 Oh, and – of course – after you land the back of the neck kill strike on the giants, your rune power is depleted, and you need to go charge up again.